 Low spread forex brokers charge small trading fees, which is particularly interesting for traders using scalping strategies who open various trades within one day and want to keep their commissions as low as possible.
 In order to cut their losses, those traders benefit from cheap forex brokers with tight spreads.

 Since the main goal of trading is to secure personal funds and limit losses, using a low spread fx broker makes up a large part of any profitable forex trading stategy.
 Different brokers offer different spreads, but some of the cheapest options in the market today include Pepperstone with spreads starting at zero, and IC Markets, with an average spread of 0.1 pips.

 According to Islamic law, Muslims are prohibited from trading for profit and their finance must be driven by ethics and justice.
 Islamic clients are also prohibited from executing risky trading strategies, and must not use brokers with high interest fees which according to Islamic law is exploitative and unlawful.
 Islamic forex brokers, also known as ‘no swap brokers” have therefore emerged in order to allow Muslim clients to trade forex in compliance with the Shariah law.
 These accounts do not charge rollover interest on positions held overnight but do charge a trading fee on open positions.
-Some of the best Islamic trading accounts are eToro and IC Markets.
+The best Islamic trading account is IC Markets.

 A good Forex broker bonus is a key characteristic for choosing a forex trading account.
 A forex bonus is a promotion offered to new or existing customers by a forex broker which can be accessed by signing up on a website or by depositing funds into your forex trading account.

 There are 2 different types of forex bonuses.
 The first type is a forex deposit bonus which is trigger when a client makes a deposit.
 These are usually measured in %.
 An example of this is a 50% forex deposit bonus, which means that if you deposit $1000 you will receive $500 on top and have $1500 to trade with.